2022 Iga Świątek tennis season: Clay season

 In April, Świątek participated at Stuttgart Open as the top seed after withdrawing from Charleston Open for a short time rest.
 She began by defeating Eva Lys and Emma Raducanu.
 In the semifinal, Świątek lost the first set in a tiebreak against Liudmila Samsonova but came back to win the next two sets.
 It was a 3 hours and 3 minutes match that not only ended up being the longest of her career then, but ended her 28-set winning streak before reaching her fourth final of the season.
 In the final she played against the third seed Aryna Sabalenka, winning in straight sets and claiming her fourth consecutive WTA title.
 However, on 27 April 2022, it was announced that Świątek pulled out of the Madrid Open due to her right shoulder injury.
 She said she will be taking a break to treat her arm, and will also be preparing for the upcoming Italian Open in Rome and French Open in Paris.
-After pulling out of Madrid, Świątek spent some time for intense training at Rafa Nadal Academy in Mallorca.
+After pulling out of Madrid, Świątek spent some time training at the Rafa Nadal Academy in Mallorca.

 At the Italian Open, as the defending champion, she reached yet another WTA 1000 final, her fourth for the season, defeating Elena-Gabriela Ruse, Victoria Azarenka, Bianca Andreescu and Aryna Sabalenka.
 She also became the seventh player to reach two finals in Rome before turning 21.
 In the final, she beat Ons Jabeur in straight sets to claim her fifth consecutive WTA Tour title.
 She finished with a 28-match winning streak.

 As world No. 1 entering the French Open, Świątek defeated Lesia Tsurenko, Alison Riske, and Danka Kovinić, all in straight sets.
 In the fourth round she defeated Chinese teenager Zheng Qinwen in three sets, losing the first set despite having five set points and leads in both the set and the tiebreak. Świątek made the semifinals defeating Jessica Pegula.
 She went one step further to reach the final by defeating Daria Kasatkina.
 In the final, Świątek conquered Coco Gauff and clinched her second French Open title, losing one set en route.
 She became only the 10th woman to win multiple French Open singles titles in the Open era.
 Having just turned 21, Świątek was the fourth youngest player to triumph more than once in Paris after Monica Seles, Steffi Graf, and Chris Evert who were younger.
 She finished the tournament with a 35-match winning streak, matching the longest unbeaten streak since Venus Williams in 2000 and becoming the 8th woman in the Open Era with 35 or more wins in a row.